 Think about where buyers would most likely look for your specific item.
 For instance, if you’re selling a typewriter, you might think of it as decor, but some shoppers still use them to write.

 After you've chosen categories for your item, you can add category-specific attributes.

 Attributes allow you to include standardised information about your items.
-Adding attributes like colour, occasion, or celebration will help make your items more relevant in search results.
+Adding attributes like colour, occasion, or Christmas will help make your items more relevant in search results.
 They’ll also help buyers find your items more easily.
 Learn more about attributes.